 9. Protect Your Children Too

-A recent development in identity theft crimes is the use of a child's name and identity to open bank accounts and credit cards, apply for government benefits, and more.
+A frightening development in identity theft crimes is the use of a child's name and identity to open bank accounts and credit cards, apply for government benefits, and more.
 In most cases, criminals use a child's Social Security number to get started.

 When traveling, document requirements vary widely for children -- sometimes you need ID, sometimes you don't, sometimes you can fudge it either way -- but many parents travel with some form of identification just in case.
 Often, these are very sensitive documents like birth certificates and Social Security cards.